Posted on February 02, 2026

 Women

-The women’s golf team benefited from strong fall performances including a win at the UNCG Invitational in October, earning fourth-year Julia Baemken SoCon Golfer of the Week honors.
+The women’s golf team benefited from strong fall performances, including a win at the UNCG Invitational in October, earning fourth-year Julia Baemken SoCon Golfer of the Week honors.
 The spring season begins on Feb.
-1 at the Advance Golf Partners Collegiate in West Palm, Fla. and wends through Greensboro, Ga.
+1 at the Advance Golf Partners Collegiate in West Palm, Fla., and wends through Greensboro, Ga.
 (Reynolds Lake Oconee Invitational, Feb.
 20-22), Hilton Head, SC (Low Country Invitational, March 8-10), and Morganton, NC (Mimosa Hills Intercollegiate, March 30-31).
-The regular season wraps with a one-day tournament in Chapel Hill, NC (UNC Challenge Cup, April 4) with the SoCon Championship from April 20-22, leading into the NCAA Regionals (May 11-13) and the NCAA Championship (May 22-27).
+The regular season wraps with a one-day tournament in Chapel Hill, NC (UNC Challenge Cup, April 4) followed by the SoCon Championship from April 20-22, leading into the NCAA Regionals (May 11-13) and the NCAA Championship (May 22-27).

 THE RACKETS

 Men’s Tennis will have a 5-game home stand from Feb.
-27-March 9.
+27 to March 9.

 Men